RAvdek/legendrian_links/README.md

 ## Features

-- Compute spectral sequence polynomials to improve poincare polynomials.
+- Capping paths is storing too much info.
+We really only need this for rotation numbers.
 - Normalized euler characteristic and normalized augmentation count.
 - Compute the full augmentation tree?
 - Tools for decompressing augmentations.
 We want to control the order of augmentations so that we can track them by indices.
 - How do we more efficiently store augmentations?
 Maybe as `SubsNode`s?
 Currently it appears that compressed augs can expand enormously.
-- Capping paths is storing too much info.
-We really only need this for rotation numbers.
-- Get dual betti numbers of chain complexes by transposing matrices.
-Currently broken.
 - Command line interface would make it easy to run scripts.
-- Way behind on testing...
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.
 - Grid -> plat algorithm.
 From grids could import the knot atlas or do algorithmic exploration.
 Difficult to enumerate links using plat presentations.
 - Copy knot tables.